Finding a Top Financial Advisor Firm in Burlington, Vermont

 When it comes to the creation of each client’s portfolio, the firm prefers taking a long-term view.
 In turn, it prioritizes asset allocation over individual security selection.
 The firm believes that a portfolio made up of a diverse array of asset classes holds the best chance for efficient returns in the long run.

 Next up on our list is Rock Point Advisors, which is also ranked among the top financial advisory firms in the state.
-This firm employs three chartered financial analysts (CFAs) and one certified financial planner (CFP) on its small team.
+This firm employs advisors with the chartered financial analyst (CFA) and Certified Financial Planner™ (CFP®) designations on its team.

 At this fee-only firm, the majority of clients are high-net-worth individuals, with the rest being non-high-net-worth individuals, charitable organizations and businesses.
 The firm imposes an account minimum of $500,000.